 SW: What would you like people to know about people such as yourself and other people who have worked in the bays?
 What would you tell them?

-JR: What would I tell them that myself or bout being a bayman in general?
+JR: What would I tell them about myself or about bayman in general?

 SW: Yes.